trex-paxos/trex-paxos-jvm/README.md

 messages for the full range of slots.
 These may be batched into a single network packet.
 We can recover a range of slots in parallel
 without making a network roundtrip per slot.
-In essence the new leader is asking nodes to retransmit what they know about prior leaders `accept` messages.
+In essence the new leader is asking nodes to retransmit what they know about past `accept` messages.

 ## Fifth, Durable State Requirements